 How to Travel Light in Tricky Packing Situations

 I’m often asked how I manage to squeeze everything into a single carry-on and personal item, even for trips as long as a few weeks.
 I’ve put together advice for traveling light in three tricky packing scenarios.

 Challenge No. 1: A Long Trip Through Multiple Climates

 Second, get creative.
-This is the time when all those clever dual-purpose travel garments are actually worth the money, like pants that can be turned into shorts by zipping off the legs or jackets that have a gazillion pockets for all your odds and ends.
-(See Pack This: 11 Versatile Travel Essentials for more travel products that do double duty.)
-It’s also important to choose your carry-on wisely.
-Make sure that it has enough pockets and compartments to help keep you organized, and that it’s as roomy as possible without exceeding your airline’s size requirements.
+This is the time when all those clever convertible travel clothes are actually worth the money, like pants that can be turned into shorts by zipping off the legs or jackets that have a gazillion pockets for all your odds and ends.

-If your trip starts in a wintry climate and ends in a tropical one, consider mailing your cold-weather gear home so you don’t have to lug it around for the rest of the trip.
-This can get expensive depending on where you are in the world, but if you have several weeks left in your trip, the lightening of your load could be worth the price.
+If your trip starts in a wintry climate and ends in a tropical one, consider mailing your cold-weather gear home so you don’t have to lug it around for the rest of the trip (or vice versa).
 An alternative is to bring along older clothes that you don’t mind donating or leaving behind along the way.